pocession/easySC/readme.md

 - `pandas`
 - `scanpy`

-You can run the following commands to run this script:
+You can run the following commands to install all the dependent packages:

 `pip install argparse pathlib numpy pandas scanpy`